pedromussi1/FingerCounter/README.md

 <h2>Description</h2>

-<p>The goal of this project was to develop a program that used AI to recognize human hands through feedback of a webcamera and use that to control audio volume of the computer.
-This worked by identifying points in the hand for discerning between different fingers, and using that information to change the volume of the computer as we judged best.</p>
+<p>The goal of this project was to develop a program that used AI to recognize human hands through feedback of a webcamera and recognize how many fingers were being help up.
+This worked by identifying points in the hand and determining based on each finger if the tip of the finger was higher that another point of the finger.</p>

 <h2>Languages and Utilities Used</h2>

 <ul>
   <li><b>Python</b></li>
-  <li><b>Mediapipe</b></li>
+  <li><b>MediaPipe</b></li>
   <li><b>OpenCV</b></li>
 </ul>